maelle/simplymaelle/content/post/2024-02-08-producing-oss-first-edition-karl-fogel/index.md

 > "There may be a moment when a final change is made to the project, but those who made it usually didn't know at the time that it was the last one."

-When visiting old repositories, I often have the impression to visit a less dramatic version of Pompei.
+When visiting old repositories, I regularly have the impression to visit a less dramatic version of Pompei.

 At rOpenSci, we strive to [explicitly archive abandoned or retired packages](https://devdevguide.netlify.app/maintenance_evolution#archivalguidance).